dhruvilmaniar/Website_PDF_Scrapper/README.md

+### Project Details:
+Simplest Python web scrapper, to :
+- Fetch all the notifications appearing on my University website
+- Saving them as text file (parameters saved : Date, Title, PDF link)
+- Downloading Circulars posted by the University in Local Machine.

+#### Need for this:
-This Program was developed by me when we were in lockdown and each day I have to  go to the University website to see if there's any update.
+It was a tedious task for me to go to the website and check for any updates during quarantine period.

-This program fetches all the latest notifications from my universities website and saves them in a text file, and then fetches all the pdf files for this notifications.

-In the Text file, Notification Date, Title and Notification url are saved.
-This text file opens automatically after the program fetches all the information and stores it in the file.

-After this, The program starts fetching all the pdfs related to theses notifications, hosted by the website.
+#### More
+- Playing with my University website from dev tools, I observed that each notifications share some common attributes.
+Using these to fetch only notifications from the site.

-These pdfs are stored in the Data/ folder.
+- The pdfs are stored in the Data/ folder.

-* Todo:
+### Todos:
+- [x] Run via shell script
-** Add robust try-catch blocks
+- [ ] Add robust try-catch blocks
-** Add logging instead of pringint
+- [ ] Add logging instead of printing
+- [ ] Add Mail Function - To mail only the updates